MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Related Work

 The purpose of arbitrary/universal grasping is to extract shared representations for all objects in different shapes and categories without prior knowledge.
 Methods belonging to this field can be roughly divided by the sensor modality and grasp dimensions they use.

 {\bf RGB-based 3-DoF Grasping:} Previous methods using RGB as the input source are called planar grasping.
 They usually set RGB cameras in a top-down view and treat pose regression as a detection problem~\cite{7989191, kumra2017robotic, asif2018graspnet, redmon2015real, zhou2018fully}.
 They formulate grasping points in fixed-height oriented rectangles whose width defines the grasping width.
-Thus, robust and developed 2D detection networks can be used to solve the problem.
-Oriented rectangles can also be transferred into other formats.
+Thus, one can use robust and developed 2D detection networks to solve the problem from where oriented rectangles can also be transferred into other formats.
 GKNet~\cite{xu2022gknet} regards one rectangle as three keypoints, which can then be regressed by keypoint-related networks such as CenterNet~\cite{duan2019centernet} and CornerNet~\cite{law2018cornernet}.
 They do not introduce depth into the pipeline, so their grasp representation is limited to 3-DoF.
 In contrast, our method can recover grasping poses in $SE(3)$, although we only require RGB input.

 {\bf Depth-based 3-DoF Grasping:} Methods in this direction represented by Dex-Net 2.0~\cite{mahler2017dex} go further by directly deploying 2D-based networks, like GQ-CNN~\cite{mahler2017dex}, on depth image processing to perform the grasping task.
-As the representation is aligned with planar grasping, they still belong to 3-DoF grasping and share the same issue with it.
+As the representation is aligned with planar grasping, they still belong to 3-DoF grasping and share the same issue.